Jee-King/Boosting-Tracking-Performance-by-Introducing-Event-based-Vision-Sensor/README.md

 3. Change dataset and model path from line 8 to line 13 in pytracking/evaluation/local.py

 4. ``` cd pytracking ``` and run ``` python run_tracker.py transt transt50 --dataset eotb --sequence val  --epochname  TransT_extended.pth.tar``` the predicted bounding boxes are be saved in pytracking/trakcing_results/.
-    - The predicted  bounding box format:  An N×4 matrix with each line representing object location [xmin, ymin, width, height] in one event frame.
+    - The predicted  bounding box format:  An N×4 matrix with each line representing object location [xmin, ymin, width, height].

 Please cite TransT if you find the work useful:
 ```